vrnetlab/vrnetlab/README.md

 images.
 See the README files of the respective virtual router types for more details.

+You need KVM enabled in your kernel for hardware assisted virtualization.
+While it may be possible to run without it, it has not been tested.
+Make sure you load the kvm kernel module: `modprobe kvm`.

 Let's assume you've built the `xrv` router.

 Start two virtual routers: